-For more information about the 2025 LCT study results, please refer to the report posted on the ISO website.
+For more information about the LCR criteria, methodology and assumptions, please refer to the ISO LCR manual.
+59 For more information about the 2025 LCT study results, please refer to the report posted on the ISO website.

 For more information about the 2029 LCT study results, please refer to the report posted on the ISO website.